-Chaum, Damgård and van de Graaf present a multiparty protocol in [2] that starts with the truth table of every gate in the circuit.
-Each player in turn receives a "scrambled" version of the truth tables from the previous player, transforms the truth tables by adding his own encryptions and permutations, commits to his encryptions and sends these transformed truth tables on to the next player.
-When the last player has finished his transformation, all players evaluate the scrambled circuit by selecting the appropriate row from the truth tables.
+Chaum, Damgård and van de Graaf present a multi-party protocol in [3] that starts with the truth table of every gate in the circuit.
+Each player in turn receives a "scrambled" version of the truth tables from the previous player, transforms the truth tables by adding his own encryptions and permutations, commits to his encryptions and sends these transformed truth tables to the next player.
+When the last player finished his transformation, all players evaluate the scrambled circuit by selecting the appropriate row from the truth tables.

-Franklin and Haber present an elegant multiparty protocol based on group-oriented cryptography in [7].
+Franklin and Haber present an elegant multi-party protocol based on group-oriented cryptography in [8].
 All parties send each other an El-Gamal alike joint encryption of their input bits and evaluate the entire circuit together.
 The evaluation of a NOT-gate can be done without interaction while the evaluation of an AND-gate requires broadcasting encrypted bits and "decryption witnesses".
 Finally, each party sends a decryption witness for the output bit.

-Even information-theoretically secure multiparty computation can be achieved (as opposed to only computationally secure).
-A possible realisation is discussed in [4].
+Even information-theoretically secure multi-party computation can be achieved (as opposed to only computationally secure).
+A possible realisation is discussed in [5].

-The communication overhead for multiparty protocols is even more serious than that for the 2-party protocols.
+The communication overhead for multi-party protocols is even more serious than that for the two-party protocols.